 Building classification was performed through a combination of automated algorithms and manual classification.
 Typically, manual editing of the building classification was necessary where dense canopy was immediately proximate to features.
-All non-mobile structures such as houses, barns, silos and sheds, with a minimum mapping size of ≥100ft2, were classified into the building category.
-Once classification was complete, automated routines were used to generate the polygon shapefile representing building footprints.
-Features were reviewed and manually edited as necessary, and each polygon was attributed with average height and lowest adjacent grade (LAG) fields.
-A total of 58,747 buildings were classed in the data (Figure 3).
+All non-mobile structures such as houses, barns, silos and sheds were classified into the building category.
+Once classification was complete, automated routines were used generate the polygon shapefile representing building and bridge footprints.
+A total of 13,037 buildings were classed in the data (Figure 4).